THE LAST WORD

 Eventually we learned to ask patients “Are you taking the medications you were prescribed?” and, even better, “Do you have the medications you were prescribed?”

 The problem is that patients lie about taking their medications for a variety of reasons – they do not care whether they get better, they feel fine, or they don't want their doctor to be disappointed in them.
-Instituting the Morisky Medication Adherence Scale3 helped,
+Instituting the Morisky Medication Adherence Scale3 helped, but we eventually came up with a broader set of questions:

 1. Adherence to Long-term Therapies: Evidence for Action.
 Geneva: World Health Organization; 2003.